| RICHTER, MILLER & FINN WASHINGTON, D.C. |

 |

-The ability for our firm to send and receive binary files over the Internet (and otherwise) has become increasingly important.
-The most common examples of binary files are document files in standard word processor formats, in standard spreadsheet formats or in standard database formats, which we exchange with client representatives, associate counsel or other counsel.
-A common example: we originate complex legal documents as a work product, and send the draft document binary files in a standard word processor format to the client representative or to an associated counsel at another location.
-The documents are reviewed by each, coordinated by us for final editing and then printed, signed and filed in final form at our Washington, D.C. office or at a remote location.
+Modern law firms now routinely send and receive binary files over the Internet: The most common examples of binary files are document files in word processor or spreadsheet or PDF file formats which are we exchange with client representatives, associate counsel or other counsel.
+For example, we originate legal documents as a work product, and send the draft document in a binary file format to the client representative or to an associated counsel at another location.
+The documents are reviewed by each, coordinated by us for final editing and then printed, signed and filed in final form at our office or at another remote location.
 We are able to use any one of several distinct methods for effecting electronic transfers of binary and other files: